-It’s time for the November 2022 edition of 5 Interesting Things.
+It’s time for the next edition of 5 Interesting Things.
 It’s a short round up of things I’ve found that are: potentially actionable, inspiring, thought-provoking.

 AI Art – The AI here stands for artificial intelligence, and “AI art” means art created by computers.
 The image on this post is what an AI system came up with when I asked it, using just word prompts, to produce an image about androids dreaming of electric sheep.
 (Sci-fi readers will recognize this as riff on the title of a Philip K Dick novel.)
 Yes, you read that right.
 All I had to do is write what I wanted it to create, and it drew something for me.